-The included projects target 105 sedimentary rocks comprising carbonates, sandstones and shales, and 53 crystalline basement rocks.
+The included projects target 105 sedimentary rocks, comprising carbonates, sandstones and shales, and 53 crystalline basement rocks.
 The crystalline basement is referred to here as all stratigraphic units underneath the sediments and is mainly composed of igneous (e.g., granite, basalt and diorite) and metamorphic rocks (gneiss and schist).
 Crystalline rocks serve as the main host to EGS projects.
 Only 13 earthquakes in the database, whose magnitudes are generally below M 3, were induced in sedimentary geothermal reservoirs.
 In addition, some of these events are associated with injection or circulation in sediments lying directly over or proximal to the crystalline basement, where the existing faults are critically stressed and more seismogenic.
-Very prominent examples are (1) the $M_L$ 2.4 Unterhaching (Megies and Wassermann, 2014) and (2) the $M_L$ 3.5 Sankt Gallen (Diehl et al., 2017) in the Molasse Basin, Germany and Switzerland, respectively, and (3) the $M_L$ 2.4 Insheim and (4) the $M_L$ 2.7 Landau in the Upper Rhine Graben, Germany (Küperkoch et al., 2018).
+Very prominent examples are (1) the M_L 2.4 Unterhaching (Megies and Wassermann, 2014) and (2) the $M{\rm L}$ 3.5 Sankt Gallen (Diehl et al., 2017) in the Molasse Basin of Germany and Switzerland, respectively, and (3) the M_L 2.4 Insheim and (4) the M_L 2.7 Landau in the Upper Rhine Graben, Germany (Küperkoch et al., 2018).
 For these cases, a large share of seismicity has demonstrably occurred in the crystalline basement.
 These observations are in agreement with multiple large-magnitude earthquakes that were nucleated on basement faults in Oklahoma and Texas, USA, as a result of wastewater disposal in shallower aquifers (Verdon, 2014).
-Importantly, large-volume water injections into the Arbuckle group in close proximity to the basement are tightly linked with the $M_W$ 5.8 Pawnee, $M_W$ 5.7 Prague, $M_W$ 5.1 Fairview and $M_W$ 5.0 Cushing earthquakes.
-A variety of mechanisms, e.g., direct hydraulic connection, poroelastic stress perturbations and static stress transfer following fault slip, have proposed to govern alone or jointly the earthquake initiation in or rupture towards the crystalline basement (Johann et al., 2018; Vilarrasa et al., 2021, Zhai et al., 2021, Ge and Saar, 2022; Luu et al., 2022).
-Nevertheless, ample lines of evidence from hydraulic fracturing of shales show that sedimentary rocks are prone to seismicity: the database contains cases that locate the majority of seismicity and the maximum magnitude event within the target sedimentary formation (e.g., the March 2019 $M_L$ 4.18 earthquake in Red Deer, Canada; Wang et al., 2020), in the overlying sediments (e.g., the January 2016 $M_W$ 4.1 earthquake in Fox Creek, Canada; Eyre et al., 2019) or underlying sediments (e.g., the December 2018 $M_L$ 5.7 and January 2019 $M_L$ 5.3 earthquakes in the Sichuan Basin, China; Lei et al., 2019), although along faults that may have their root in the basement.
+Importantly, large-volume water injections into the Arbuckle Group in close proximity to the basement are tightly linked with the M_W 5.8 Pawnee, M_W 5.7 Prague, $M{\rm W}$ 5.1 Fairview and $M{\rm W}$ 5.0 Cushing earthquakes.
+A variety of mechanisms, e.g., direct hydraulic connection, poroelastic stress perturbations and static stress transfer following fault slip, have been proposed to govern the earthquake initiation in or rupture towards the crystalline basement, either jointly or alone (Johann et al., 2016; Vilarrasa et al., 2021; Zhai et al., 2021; Ge and Saar, 2022; Luu et al., 2022).
+Nevertheless, ample lines of evidence from hydraulic fracturing of shales show that sedimentary rocks are prone to seismicity: the database contains cases that locate the majority of seismicity and the maximum-magnitude event within the target sedimentary formation (e.g., the March 2019 M_L 4.18 earthquake in Red Deer, Canada; Wang et al., 2020), in the overlying sediments (e.g., the January 2016 M_W 4.1 earthquake in Fox Creek, Canada; Eyre et al., 2019) or in the underlying sediments (e.g., the December 2018 ML 5.7 and January 2019 $M{\rm L}$ 5.3 earthquakes in the Sichuan Basin, China; Lei et al., 2019), although along faults that may have their root in the basement.